luxinNET/luxinnet.github.io/_posts/2024-11-29-everyone-can-use-english.md

 ---
 layout: post
-title: 《Everyone Can Use English》 笔记
+title: 《Everyone Can Use English》 笔记——to do
 category: Exercise Notes
 tags: [Mark Rippetoe, Strength lifts the foundation]
 comments: true